Sneaker Fortress

 • Nike Shop

-• Featured
+• ASICS

-by Tobi Olanrewaju
+Tobi Olanrewaju by Tobi Olanrewaju

 in Sneakers

-This post includes mentions of products from one or more of our advertisers.
-By clicking on links to these products, we may earn compensation.
-The opinions and information presented on this site are original editorial content from Sneaker Fortress.
+This post includes references to products from some of our advertisers.
+We may earn compensation when you click on links to these products.
+The opinions and information provided on this site are the original editorial content of Sneaker Fortress.

 Beaters: These are shoes in your collection that you don’t mind getting beat up because you wear them a lot.
 No matter how many kicks you have, you probably wear these in rough conditions, like when it’s raining or partying all night.